-By John Lusk

 The heads of the SEVRs also lock into place.
 So, unlike a lot of mechanical heads that can close down if there’s not a certain amount of pressure, these heads lock in place and they stay that way in the animal.

 Because they lock in place, they will not give a smaller cut than they do at their full deployment.
 The blades will go back into pre-deployment position when removing from the animal, but will still lock back down in deployment position.

 If you’ve ever shot a broadhead into a deer or other animal and hit bone, it typically deflects off course.
 But, the great thing about the SEVRs is that the will rotate to one side if they come they come into contact with bone or a hard medium like a rib.

 The blade will simply fall to the side that encounters the bone, allowing the other blade to continue cutting and still keeps the broadhead on track.

 SEVR blades will rotate when coming in contact with bone or other hard surfaces, which helps prevent bending and breaking of blades and keeps heads on course.

 This feature helps increase the chances of getting a good exit and getting better penetration of lungs and other vitals when the head encounters bone.
 And, because the blades stay locked even as they rotate, they just “dance” around the bone.

-Another nice feature to the Sevr broadheads is that when there is heavy pressure on the blades – the type of pressure that might bend or break both blades – they compressed ever so slightly to absorb some of that impact.
-Because of this feature, they difficult to break.
+Another nice feature to the SEVR broadheads is that when there is heavy pressure on the blades – the type of pressure that might bend or break both blades – they compressed ever so slightly to absorb some of that impact.
+Because of this feature, they are difficult to break.

 The 1.7-inch heads have a blade thickness of 0.035-inch thick.
 The 1.5-inch heads have blades that are 0.032-inch thick.
 Both heads have all the same features, locking in place and pivoting around bone, staying on track.